Brick Joke: When Craig finally leaves John Malkovich's mind forever, he's holding the plank of wood he had at the very beginning.

 Maxine: Tell me a little about yourself.
 Craig: Well, I'm a puppeteer...
 Maxine: [turns to bartender] Check!

 Downer Ending: And how.
 Craig jumps into the portal too late.
 As a result, he is trapped inside the mind of the girl being raised by both of his former wives, unable to affect anything..
 Forever.
 The last lines of the movie are him weeping and pleading that the girl look away from the two women laughing and playing with each other.
-To be fair, he did turn into a psychopathic Jerkass a certain amount seems like karma.
+Given that he turned into a psychopathic Jerkass a certain amount seems like karma.

 Evil Versus Evil: There are no genuinely moral characters in the film, save Malkovich himself, and even he's painted as a bit of a pervert in the trip through his memories.
 Everyone else is trying to take control of Malkovich, and worse his as yet unborn daughter, with no regard for the fact that they're essentially killing them by suppressing their consciousnesses forever.